What is sex discrimination?

 There are several situations in which an organisation can lawfully provide single sex services.
 In all circumstances they must be able to justify it.
 For example:

-- offering a women-only support service to women victims of domestic violence is likely to be justifiable even if there is no parallel service for men due to insufficient demand
+- offering a women-only support service to victims of domestic violence who are women is likely to be justifiable even if there is no parallel service for men due to insufficient demand

 A religious organisation can sometimes restrict employment to one sex if the role is for religious purposes.
 For example: